-The policies within this section address how the Regional Board will regulate residential lands and support affordable, special needs and rental housing.
-This includes allowing secondary suites and prioritizing infill projects within existing residential areas rather than extending residential development into rural areas.
+The policies within this section address how the Regional Board will regulate residential lands and support housing affordability, special needs and rental housing.
+This includes allowing manufactured homes on individual parcels, allowing secondary suites or granny flats, and allowing two dwellings on parcels two hectares or larger.

-2. Any community consultation undertaken during development of the housing needs report
+2. Any community consultation undertaken during development of the housing needs report: